-- VIRCAM\img\acq - This is the basic VISTA IR target acquisition template.
-It will set the instrument into IMAGE mode and point the telescope to a new target (using a "preset"), specifying the sky coordinates of the field centre, the required rotator angle and other target acquisition parameters described in Section 8.3 on page 51.
+VIRCAM_img_acq.tsf - This is the basic VISTA IR target ٠ acquisition template.
+It will set the instrument into IMAGING mode and select a science filter.
+It will also point the telescope to a new target (using a "preset"), specifying the sky coordinates of the field centre, the position angle of the rotator and other target acquisition parameters described in Section 8.3 on page 52.
 If autoguiding and active optics correction are required one guide star and two LOWFS stars are specified.
+The guide star is checked automatically and if found unsuitable the TCS will select a new one.
+The operator may be prompted if the TCS has problems finding a guide star.

+This template may be used only once in an Observation Block and if used must appear at the beginning.

-The guide star is checked automatically and if found unsuitable the operator is given the chance to select a new one.
-If a significant elevation change has taken place there may be a pause until the LOWFS has completed a wavefront measurement cycle and the measurement has settled down. - VIRCAM\img\acq\offset - This template is used for acquisition of a target which is near enough to the previous target for the telescope to be moved by an offset.
-The template is the same as VIRCAM img acq except the telescope is moved using an "offset" command.
-A new set of guide and LOWFS stars are selected in the normal way. - VIRCAM img acq dither - A variation of VIRCAM img acq offset where the telescope is moved by an amount smaller than the field of view of the wavefront sensors.
-The same guide and LOWFS stars can be used for the new observation and new ones do not need to be selected. - VIRCAM\img\acq\sky - This template is used to select a sky field.
-It is the same as VIRCAM img acq except the operator is given the opportunity to confirm there are no bright stars in the field.
-(The coordinates could be selected from a list of pre-defined blank sky fields). - VIRCAM\img\acq\domescreen This template is used to move the telescope to point at the flat-field screen in the dome.
-Telescope tracking is turned off and the required illumination level defined.
+VIRCAM img acq offset.tsf - This template is used for acquisition • of a target which is near enough to the previous target for the telescope to be moved by an "offset" command.
+The template is the same as VIRCAM img acq.tsf except the telescope is moved using an "offset" command, specifying $(\Delta RA, \Delta Dec)^9$ from the current position and requesting an unchanged rotator position angle.
+A new set of guide and LOWFS stars are selected in the normal way.

+This template may appear zero or more times within an Observation Block.
+If this template is used, the Observation Block must begin with a VIRCAM_img_acq.tsf template to define the original target.

+VIRCAM_img_acq_dither.tsf - A variation of the • VIRCAM img acq offset.tsf template where the telescope is moved by an amount much smaller than the field of view of the wavefront sensors.
+The same guide and LOWFS stars can be used for the new observation and new ones do not need to be selected.

+This template may appear zero or more times within an Observation Block.
+If this template is used, the Observation Block must begin with a VIRCAM_img_acq.tsf template to define the original target.

+Note: This template only exists to allow experimental dithering patterns to be tried out.
+In normal use, the VIRCAM_img_obs_dither.tsf template will be used to execute one of a predefine set of dithering patterns.

+VIRCAM_img_acq_twilight.tsf - This template is used to select a twilight sky field.
+It points the telescope to the twilight sky by specifying an altitude and azimuth.
+Telescope tracking and guiding are switched off.
+The template may be programmed to wait until the twilight sky brightest has reached the ideal level for a twilight flat-field.

+9 To obtain an accurate position, the offset needs to be specified as (ΔX , ΔY) in the instrument focal plane, but the telescope only accepts (ΔRA , ΔDec).
+It will be necessary for the camera software to convert (ΔX , ΔY) into $(\Delta RA, \Delta Dec)$.

+Doc.
+Number: VIS-DES-ATC-06084-0001

+Date: 12 March 2004

+Issue: 1.4

+Page: Page 54 of 60

+Author: Steven Beard

+This template may be used only once in an Observation Block and if used must appear at the beginning.

+VIRCAM_img_acq_domescreen.tsf - This template will set the instrument into IMAGING mode and select a science filter.
+It will also move the telescope to point at the flat-field screen in the dome (using a "preset").
+Telescope tracking and guiding are switched off and the required flat-field illumination level defined.
+The flat-field illumination source will be switched on.

+This template may be used only once in an Observation Block and if used must appear at the beginning.